 Quickstart

-Go from zero to a fine-tuned model in three API calls.
-This guide walks through a real example: building a customer support bot.
+Go from zero to a fine-tuned model in a handful of commands.
+This guide walks through a real example — a customer support bot — using the open-source tt CLI.
+REST API equivalents are shown under each step for programmatic use.

 Prerequisites